cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 ======================
 Components
 ----------
-Python consists of the Python programming language, a Python interpreter (which is a program that can interpret and run Python code), and an extensive standard library.
+Python consists of the Python programming language, a Python interpreter (a program that interprets and runs Python code), and an extensive standard library.
 The reference (official) Python interpreter is written in the C programming language and is therefore called [CPython](https://github.com/python/cpython).

 ![Python components](python_components.png)